niallermoran/SocialAnalytics/README.md

 - To test everything is working query the sql database by reviewing the results of each of the views: viewLocation, viewTweets and view Phrases
 - Within viewLocations you should start to see records with BingLocation populated.
 This won't be the case for all records as users can add whatever location they want in twitter.
 - After some time check the run history of both logic apps to ensure they are performing correctly.

+### Setup the PowerBI Desktop report
+- Open the pbix file located under the Reports folder
+- second
+- third

 ### Common Issues
 - When running the twitter logic app if you get an error at the search tweets step, just click in and click 'change connection' then select the twitter connection and rerun
-- second
-- third